This article is from NF Team Member Taylor

 - After a few breaths, or when you feel your concentration has settled, begin to breathe naturally.
 Notice the breath at a specific point, most commonly with the rising and falling of the chest, at your nostrils, or at your abdomen.
 Don’t force it.
 Don’t glue your attention there.
 Simply allow your breath to come and go naturally, following it as it naturally unfolds.

 - When you get lost in thought, simply return your attention back to the breath.
-Bringing your attention back to the breath is a central part of the process – think about it like performing a repetition.
+Bringing your attention back to the breath is a central part of the process – think about it like performing an exercise repetition.
 Each time you do this you are rewiring your brain – no different from doing a repetition in strength training.
 So, don’t feel guilty or beat yourself up.
 You can’t control when you get distracted.
 But then magically, each time you realize you are distracted and you “wake up” – at this point, just return to the breath!

 This is where we recommend most beginners start – a broad and basic breath concentration practice.
 Think about this no differently than starting with just the bar before adding weight, when learning to squat.

 Beginners often find it difficult to stay aware when thoughts arise, and find themselves noticing they have been thinking only after being lost in thoughts for several minutes.
-This is normal!
-However, some people will have such a busy, restless mind that action outside of meditation is first necessary: a focus on lifestyle changes, ethical action, relationships, therapy, medication, etc.

 - UCLA Mindful Awareness Research Center – Simple and effective mindfulness guided practice.